 Stealth VPN technology uses this characteristic of HTTPS traffic (TLS encyrpted data using port #443) to easily impersonate HTTPS data and slip through firewalls undetected.

-How VPN data is transformed into ‘Stealth’ packets
+How your data is converted to ‘stealth’ packets

 Step #1 – Start with regular OpenVPN encrypted data